LucyMHall/Fizzy_O/README.md

 - [Trello](https://trello.com/) - Agile and Scrum solution

 ## Setup

 ### Expo

 Install Expo if don't already have it on your computer
 ```console
 $ npm install -g expo-cli
 ```

 ### Installing the app
-In the command line at the root directory of the project, run the command `npm install` to install the dependencies needed for the app to run:
+In the command line at the root directory of the project, install the dependencies needed for the app to run:

 ```console
 $ npm install